siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

 ---
 title: Making Google Fonts Faster
+shortDescription: If you use Google Fonts, a few additional steps can lead to much faster load times.
 description: If you use Google Fonts, a few additional steps can lead to much faster load times.
+Learn about preconnect, optimal placement, font display, preload, and more in this post.
 date: 2019-02-06
 updated: 2021-01-05
-tags: ['WebPerf', 'Fonts', "Popular"]
+tags: ["WebPerf", "Fonts", "Popular"]
 layout: layouts/post.njk
 isSelect: true
 featuredImage: typewriter_keys_qgtruq.jpg
-tweetId: '1346569499332501506'
+tweetId: "1346569499332501506"
 ---

 <figure>